An Equity Guided Approach to Public Health for Leaders at All Levels

 If you are not seeking a CHES/MCHES contact hours, if you complete the post-test and evaluation, you will receive a Certificate of Completion.
 The Certificate will include the length of the course.

 - Companion trainings: None

 About this course

 This course will teach you the definitions, value-driven actions and further learning needed to develop your leadership approach to health equity.
 You’ll think about applying the actions and skills in your scope of influence.
 Over time, developing your equity guided approach will allow you to to incorporate health equity principles into public health strategies and programs, and increase engagement and partnership.

 What you'll learn

-Select the Enroll Me button below to register for this recording.
-If you have any trouble accessing the recording, contact firstname.lastname@example.org.
+Select the Enroll button below to register for the course.
+If you have any trouble accessing the course, contact firstname.lastname@example.org.